 There are several risk factors that increase your likelihood of developing cardiovascular disease.
 The main ones include the following:

-According to the British Heart Foundation (BHF), an estimated 22,000 deaths each year from cardiovascular disease can currently be attributed to smoking.
+According to the NHS an estimated 25,000 deaths each year from coronary heart disease can currently be attributed to smoking, with smokers almost twice as likely to have a heart attack than non-smokers (vi).
 This is because the chemicals in cigarette smoke can damage and narrow your arteries, with two in particular (nicotine and carbon monoxide) putting your heart under strain by making it pump faster.
 Giving up smoking may help to reduce the strain on your heart, plus it can reduce other risk factors such as high cholesterol, high blood pressure and having diabetes (see below).

 High blood pressure

 Like smoking, having high blood pressure (hypertension) can put a strain on your heart.
-BHF figures suggest that more than a quarter of adults in the UK have high blood pressure, with as many as half of them not receiving any treatment for the condition.
+Blood Pressure UK figures suggest 30 per cent of women and 32 per cent of men in the UK have high blood pressure, with approximately a third of people with high blood pressure not realising they have it (vii).
 Understanding the impact of high blood pressure on heart disease can be the first step to overcoming the condition.

-The BHF also claims that more than half of adults in the UK have high blood cholesterol levels of 5mmol/L or more.
+The health charity Heart UK claims more than half of adults in the UK have high blood cholesterol levels of 5mmol/L or more (iv).
 High cholesterol is another main risk factor for cardiovascular disease because too much cholesterol in the blood can cause your arteries to narrow and may increase your risk of developing a blood clot.
 Click here for more information on high cholesterol.

-The latest statistics from Diabetes UK suggest 3.9 million people are living with diabetes in the UK, with one person diagnosed with the disease every two minutes.
+The latest statistics from Diabetes UK suggest 4.6 million people are living with diabetes in the UK (x).
 However, people with diabetes have a greater risk of developing heart disease than others who don’t have diabetes.
 That’s because having high blood glucose levels can damage the walls of your arteries.
 Keeping your blood glucose levels at a normal level can help to protect your heart health as much as possible.

 The older you get, the higher your risk becomes of developing cardiovascular disease.